Gender, Violence and Rights of the Child: a focus on Europe

 And have a look at the panelists’ presentations:

-The Conference will be followed, in the afternoon, by the projection of the Documentary “Le dos de la veuve” by the Cameroonian filmmaker Mary-Noël NIBA.
-The author of this documentary will be present to exchange with the audience on this Cameroonian tradition of succession.
+The Conference was followed, in the afternoon, by the projection of the Documentary “Le dos de la veuve” by the Cameroonian filmmaker Mary-Noël NIBA.
+The author of this documentary was present to exchange with the audience on this Cameroonian tradition of succession.

-The film screening will take place from 2.30 to 4.30 pm, at UNESCO Headquarters, Room XI.
+The film screening took place from 2.30 to 4.30 pm, at UNESCO Headquarters, Room XI.